Krapar - Գրաբար - Classical Armenian

 Participles

 Participles are essentially verbal adjectives.
 The one true participle used in Classical Armenian is the Past Participle, which is formed by adding the suffix -եալ to the aorist stem of the verb.
-Participles in Classical Armenian make no distinction between active and passive voices, and are declined as shown in the following example:
+Participles in Classical Armenian make no distinction between active and passive voices, and are declined as shown in the following example (ո-type, with vowel reduction):

 Verb: կամիմ = “will, intend” Aorist stem: կամեց–